Including ClickDimensions in your SPF record

 To include the ClickDimensions mail servers in your SPF record, simply add this include statement to your SPF record at your domain's DNS host:

-SPF, or Sender Policy Framework, is a standard framework that some mail services use to verify the validity of the source of an email.
-SPF records reside on the DNS server for the domain, and, when a recipient email server receives an email, it may request the SPF record for the sender’s domain to make sure that the server sending the message has permission to do so.
-For example, if an email is sent from firstname.lastname@example.org through ClickDimensions, the recipient's mail server might ask if ClickDimensions is authorized to send mail on behalf of the mycompany.com domain.
-If the SPF record for mycompany.com includes a reference to ClickDimensions, it will pass this test.
-Note: Not all domains have SPF records.
-If you do not have an SPF record, it is not necessary to add one, though it is a good practice to have an SPF record that specifies all of the mail servers that are permitted to send mail for your domain.
-You should read more about SPF and make sure you understand the implications of adding or modifying your SPF record prior to making any changes.
-More information is available here.
-You’ll want to create an SPF record for the domain(s) that appears in the email addresses you will use as the “Sender” for marketing email.
-For example, if your email address is firstname.lastname@example.org, you will modify the SPF record with the domain registrar or DNS provider where mycompany.com’s DNS is hosted.
-You may already have an SPF record for sending email from your company's primary mail provider through your domain.
-If so, it may look like this:
+SPF, or Sender Policy Framework, is a standard framework that mail services use to verify the source of an email (sending IP) is allowed to send email for the domain.
+SPF records reside on the DNS server for the sending domain, and when a recipient email server receives an email, it may request the SPF record for the sender’s domain to make sure that the server sending the message has permission to do so.
+For example, if an email is sent from firstname.lastname@example.org through ClickDimensions, the recipient's mail server might ask if ClickDimensions IPs are authorized to send mail on behalf of the mycompany.com domain.
+If the SPF record for mycompany.com includes ClickDimensions, it will pass this test.

 "v=spf1 include:myemailprovider.com ~all"